Attempt to block State Fair of Texas gun ban denied by judge

 "[Attorney General Paxton] has never withdrawn an opinion.
 You have to go back to Greg Abbott many years ago based on statute," argued City of Dallas attorney Jeff Tillotson.

 The state's only witness was the AG investigator who received complaints about the policy change.
+He testified he isn't a lawyer, but did not agree with Paxton's 2016 opinion.

+Paxton could appeal to the Court of Appeals in Dallas.
 In past cases, due to the urgency of a ruling, he could try to go straight to the state Supreme Court.

 As for the fair, they recognize the fight does not end today.

 "We are just ready to turn our attention to the State Fair of Texas.
 Eight days away from opening, we are ready to go.
-[We're] hoping to keep our folks as safe as possible, that's the goal," said Mitchell Cleaver, the President of the State Fair of Texas.
+[We're] hoping to keep our folks as safe as possible, that's the goal," said Mitchell Glieber, the President of the State Fair of Texas.

 The State Fair of Texas begins on September 27.